Crochet ponytail hat pattern

 How this crochet hat is made

-This crochet ponytail hat pattern is worked from the top down in the round.
+This crochet ponytail hat is worked from the top down in the round.
 You’ll begin by chaining to form the ponytail opening, then crochet rounds to shape the hat.
-After the hat reaches the correct height for your size, you’ll add a ribbed brim using single crochet worked in the back loop only.
+Once the hat reaches the right height, the ribbed brim is added using single crochet worked in the back loop only..

 Crochet ponytail hat pattern details